influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/introduction/getting-started/_index.md

 Flux is InfluxData's new functional data scripting language designed for querying, analyzing, and acting on data.

-This multi-part getting started guide walks through important concepts related to Flux, how to query time series data from InfluxDB using Flux, and introduces Flux syntax and functions.
+This multi-part getting started guide walks through important concepts related to Flux.
+It covers querying time series data from InfluxDB using Flux, and introduces Flux syntax and functions.

 ## What you will need